AndrPetrov/AndrPetrov.github.io/_posts/2017-06-08-time-management.md

 #### Usual calendar
 Everybody uses calendars but if you itegrate todoist into your calendar this bundle becomes really powerful.

+### Sum up
+Knowledge from that book and described tools are very useful for me in everyday activities and I hope you can find something interesting in them for you too.

 [link_jedai_book]: https://oz.by/books/more10584051.html
 [link_todoist]: https://todoist.com